reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 }
 ```

-From the response we can see that the application generates some reports every day at 12 p.m. and that there is a background process that does some clean up every 15 minutes.
+From the response we can see that the application generates some reports every day at 12 pm and that there is a background process that does some clean up every 15 minutes.
 We could then read those specific classes' code if we we wanted to know what those reports are, what are the steps involved in cleaning up an abandoned basket etc.

 ### Using the `caches` Endpoint